-US military wounded in Afghanistan attack
+US military wounded in Afghanistan

 Story highlights

-- No US troops were killed, officials say
+- No US troops were killed, NATO-led mission says

 - Four foreign fatalities were reported, Afghan official says

-(CNN)Several US military personnel were wounded and evacuated after an apparent insider attack Saturday by an Afghan soldier in northern Afghanistan.
+(CNN)Several US military personnel were wounded and evacuated in a violent "incident" Saturday at Camp Shaheen in northern Afghanistan, the NATO-led Resolute Support Mission said.

-No US military troops were killed in the attack, the official said.
+No US military troops were killed, the mission said in a statement.
 The number of injured was not reported.

-The NATO-led Resolute Support Mission in Afghanistan said it has opened an investigation, adding no US or Resolute Support forces were killed.
-The mission said some US soldiers might have been hurt.
+A coalition official told CNN that some US military personnel were wounded and evacuated after what appears to be an insider or "green-on-blue" attack by an Afghan soldier.
+The coalition source also said no members of the US military were killed.

 Four foreign soldiers were injured when the Afghan soldier opened fire on foreign troops in Mazar-i Sharif, an Afghan military spokesman told CNN.
+The nationality of the injured soldiers was not immediately known.

-Afghanistan's Ministry of Defense is investigating the attack, says Abdul Qhahar Aram, head of strategic communication and public affairs for the 209 Shahin Corps.
+Afghanistan's Ministry of Defense also is investigating, said Abdul Qhahar Aram, head of strategic communication and public affairs for the 209 Shahin Corps.

 Earlier this month, a convoy carrying US and Afghan forces was struck by a roadside bomb and came under small arms fire.